jimbateson7/unseen-dashboard/README.md

 * I would like to make the candidate average cards overflow on mobile, so can swipe through them rather than them stack, as does add a lot to page height.
 But would also be something that would want to investigate if these pages are visited on mobile etc
 * Would ideally locally host the custom font rather than using Google Fonts
 * The assessor average table is just repeated due to component sharing, however, the second one would be as in the design, Group Presentation with three criteria etc

+## Misc

+Any issues with accessing the design or code, please let me know.